nodiscc/xsrv/docs/tags.md

-utils-bonnie - (manual) run duc disk benchmarking tool and download the report on the controller utils-debian10to11 - (manual) upgrade debian 10 hosts to debian 11 utils-debian11to12 - (manual) upgrade debian 11 hosts to debian 12 utils-dnsmasq-update-blocklist - update dnsmasq DNS blocklist immediately utils-duc - (manual) run duc disk usage analyzer and download the report on the controller utils-fail2ban-get-banned - (manual) download the list of banned IPs
+utils-bonnie - (manual) run duc disk benchmarking tool and download the report on the controller utils-debian10to11 - (manual) upgrade debian 10 hosts to debian 11 utils-debian11to12 - (manual) upgrade debian 11 hosts to debian 12 utils-debian12to13 - (manual) upgrade debian 12 hosts to debian 13 utils-dnsmasq-update-blocklist - update dnsmasq DNS blocklist immediately utils-duc - (manual) run duc disk usage analyzer and download the report on the controller utils-fail2ban-get-banned - (manual) download the list of banned IPs